eloualiche/entrydatar/README.md

+`entrydatar`
-`entrydatar`: R package for data on U.S. firm level entry
+R package for data on U.S. firm level entry
 ======

 Downloads and aggregates flat tables of entry statistics from the *Quarterly Census of Employment and Wages* and *Business Employment Dynamics program* and the *County Business Patterns*.